 Photo:John Olson/The LIFE Picture Collection via Getty Images

 Women's Equality March and Strike, 1970

-By no means am I looking to diminish the message of any movement, especially when we're advocating for human rights, but fashion doesn’t have to take away from the message or the fight; it can add to it.
+By no means am I looking to diminish the message of any movement, especially when we're advocating for human rights and bodily autonomy, but fashion doesn’t have to take away from the message or the fight; it can add to it.
 How you choose to dress can speak to your beliefs and your gender identity.
-Not only can your T-shirt say what you care about, but your purchases can impact the environment and the communities that are producing the products you buy.
+The slogan t-shirt you choose to wear says way more than what's just on the surface—every purchase you make impacts the environment and the communities that are producing the products you buy.
 But you don’t have to take my word for it.
 Ahead, I’ve tapped fashion historian Laura McLaws Helms to speak to the intersection between style and politics and how style can be a form of dissent.

 Tell us a little about yourself.
 Where did you study?

 I grew up in New York City and London.
 I got my BFA in photography at Tisch School of the Arts, NYU, and then went on to get my masters from FIT in fashion and textile studies.
 Afterward, I did two years toward a Ph.D. in fashion history at LCF.
 Even as a little child, I was interested in fashion and especially historic fashion—poring over old photo albums, digging through trunks in my grandparents' attic, obsessing over paper dolls based on past eras.
 As soon as I could read, I was learning about fashion, and then I started collecting vintage from secondhand shops and car boot sales when I was a pre-teen, so it is unsurprising that I made fashion history my career.